Cumbre Vieja tsunami hazard: Later models

 In the Løvholt, Pedersen and Gisler 2008 model, the impact in the Canary Islands would be quite severe, with the tsunami reaching heights of over 10–188 m, threatening even inland valleys and towns and hitting the two largest cities of the islands (Santa Cruz and Las Palmas) badly.
 The impact in Florida would not be as severe as in the Ward and Day 2001 model by a factor of 2–3 but wave heights of several metres would still occur around the North Atlantic.
 Off the US coast, wave amplitude would reach 9.6 m.

 Abadie et al. 2009 simulated both the most realistic landslide geometry and the tsunamis that would result from it near its source.
 They concluded that most realistic volumes would be 38–68 km3 for a small collapse and 108–130 km3 for a large collapse.
 The initial height of the wave depends strongly on the viscosity of the landslide and can exceed 1.3 km.

 Løvholt, Pedersen and Glimsdal 2010 noted that landslide-generated tsunamis can have a leading wave smaller than following waves, requiring a dispersive wave model.
-They simulated inundation in Cadiz resulting from a 375 km3 collapse at La Palma.
+They simulated inundation in Cádiz resulting from a 375 km3 collapse at La Palma.
 The found runup of about 20 m and the possible development of undular bores.

 Abadie, Harris and Grilli 2011 employed three-dimensional simulations with the hydrodynamic simulator "THETIS" to reproduce the tsunamis induced by failures of 20 km3, 40 km3, 80 km3 and 450 km3.
 These volumes were taken from studies on the stability of La Palma's western flank, while the 450 km3 reflects worst-case scenarios from earlier tsunami studies at Cumbre Vieja.
 The landslide is directed southwestward and induces a wave train, with the 80 km3 collapse having a maximum wave height of 80 m.
 At El Hierro the tsunami can shoal and rise to a height of 100 m, while the wave train surrounds La Palma and continues eastward with a height of 20–30 m.

 Zhou et al. 2011 used numerical simulations to model various tsunamis, including a scenario resulting from a mass failure at La Palma.
 It assumes a smaller volume of 365 km3 as the collapse hits only the western flank and does not assume a southwest-directed propagation direction, thus increasing the hazard to the US coast.
 The resulting tsunami approaches the US coast between 6–8 hours after the collapse, in a north-to-south fashion.
 Waves grow due to shoaling as they approach the continental shelf but later decline due to increased bottom friction and eventually reach heights of 3–10 m when they come ashore.
 The impact of undular bore formation on runup is unclear.